delftswa/delftswa.github.io/chapters/example/index.md

 chapter: true
 ---

-# Place your chapter here
+# Place your chapter here _with appealing title_

+*Author1, Author2, Author3, Author4, Delft University of Technology*

 ## How it works